hassan0x/MassForce/README.md

 ## Web Scraping Techniques

-With the scraping techniques it was there a lot of tools that do a great job like Theharverster, Recon-ng and others, but the best tools that were producing the best result are the three following tools.
+With the scraping techniques it was there a lot of tools that do a great job like TheHarverster, Recon-ng, DNSrecon and others, but the best tools that were producing the best result are the three following tools.

 ### AMASS